pythagoras-dev/Pythagoras/GLOSSARY.md

 This glossary defines the key terms used in the Pythagoras project and API.

-### Core Concepts
+## 1. Core Concepts

-- **Serverless:** An execution model where the system dynamically manages the allocation of machine resources.
+- **Serverless:** An execution model where the system dynamically manages the allocation of machine resources in the cloud / distributed environment.
 Pythagoras implements a serverless-like experience using shared storage to coordinate distributed workers.

 - **Idempotency:** A property of functions where calling them multiple times with the same arguments produces the same result.
 Pure functions in Pythagoras are idempotent.